 The 6th edition of The Case Against Marine Mammals in Captivity is now available.
 Updates from the 5th edition include a new chapter on industry research, new information on historic captures of species not currently found in captivity, summaries of various incidents that have occurred since 2019, and 75 new endnotes.

 Chapter 1 – Education

 - The primary justification for the public display of marine mammals is the educational benefit of these exhibits.
-However, an objective, detailed evaluation of the educational programs offered by a representative selection of marine theme parks and aquaria has still not been conducted, despite at least a decade of awareness of this lack.
+However, an objective, detailed evaluation of the educational programs offered by a representative selection of marine theme parks and aquaria has still not been conducted, despite at least 15 years of awareness of this lack.

 - In a 2018 international survey, respondents who supported holding cetaceans in captivity were significantly more likely to believe cetacean conservation was not important, which is not consistent with the public display industry’s argument that their facilities educate the public about the urgency of conservation efforts.

 - Fewer than 5 to 10 percent of zoos and aquaria are involved in substantial conservation programs.
 The amount spent on these programs is a mere fraction of the income generated by the facilities.
 Simply exhibiting wildlife is not considered conservation.

 - Dolphinaria and aquaria have often presented their marine mammal breeding programs as conservation efforts, but at the same time have claimed that captive-bred and even long-term captive, wild-caught whales and dolphins cannot be released to the wild because they are “domesticated.”
 These are mutually exclusive positions.
 Also, very few endangered or threatened marine mammal species are displayed in dolphinaria and even fewer are being successfully bred there.
 Breeding non-endangered species that will never be released to the wild is not conservation breeding.